josephspurrier/surfstack-wamp/README.md

 Website Simulation
 ------------------
-To simulate a domain like www.example.com, add the domain name to your system hosts file to view it locally:
+To resolve any domain like www.example.com on your local system, add the domain name to your system hosts file:

 1. Copy C:\windows\system32\drivers\etc\hosts to your desktop
 2. Open the hosts file in Notepad